caleb531/automata/README.md

 ### class DTM

-The `DTM` class is a subclass of class `Automaton` which represents a deterministic finite automaton.
+The `DTM` class is a subclass of class `FA` which represents a deterministic finite FA.
 The `DTM` class can be found under `automata/dtm.py`.

 #### DTM properties